-25:20 SEE I HAVE GAINED - Those who employ the blessings which God bestows in His service and to His glory, will have their blessings greatly increased.
+25:20 I have made you five more talents - Those who employ the blessings which God bestows in His service and to His glory, will have their blessings greatly increased.
 (CB)

 The first servant does not try to take any cut for himself, but turns over everything to his master.
 Cf. Lk.
 17:7-10.
 He will also strengthen, increase, and support to the end the good work that He has begun in them (Phil 1:6), if they cling to Gods' Word, pray diligently, abide in God's goodness, and faithfully use the gifts they received.
 (TLSB)